 Your home college or university will need an official transcript from Syracuse University in order to award credit for your semester on a Syracuse Abroad program.
-Transcripts are not issued automatically – you need to submit a request to the SU transcript office after your semester abroad ends and you have confirmed that all your grades are posted and you have no financial holds.
+Transcripts are not issued automatically – you need to submit a request to the SU Registrar’s Office after your semester abroad ends and you have confirmed that all your grades are posted and you have no financial holds.
 Please visit the ‘Alumni’ section of our website for detailed instructions on requesting your transcript.

 Syracuse University Library Resources

 Syracuse University’s Bird Library has extensive online journals, databases, and other resources available to you 24 hours a day while you’re studying abroad.
 Visiting students have access to some of these resources upon acceptance and full access generally by the start of classes.
 Full access requires students to use their SUID number and to activate their NetID.
-Please visit the SU Libraries website for more information.
+Please visit the Syracuse University Libraries website for more information.

 Requests to undertake an independent study project must be approved by May 15 for the fall semester and November 15 for the spring semester.
 Independent study will only be approved when necessary to meet a degree requirement that cannot be fulfilled by a center course offering and to stay on track for graduation.
 Also, an appropriate faculty sponsor and research materials must be available abroad.
 To begin the approval process, contact Jackie Lewis-Frenay or call 1-800-235-3472 and ask for Jackie Lewis-Frenay.

-Internships are available with all Syracuse Abroad programs.
+Internships are available at all Syracuse Abroad programs.
 See your center program page for details as the process varies by program.
 While we cannot guarantee a specific placement, we attempt to find a suitable match between your background and interests and an available position.
 Placements are typically subject to an on-site interview overseas and cannot be finalized until after you arrive abroad.